dolthub/dolt/doc/js-tour.md

 ## Install Noms NPM Package

-Leave the sever running, and in a separate terminal:
+Leave the server running, and in a separate terminal:

 ```sh
 mkdir noms-tour